 As the 20th Century unfolded, Oakland increasingly was surrounded by residential and industrial development.
 With the passage of time, many graves went unattended as descendants moved away or lost touch with their antecedents.
 After years of deferred maintenance and budgetary shortfalls, Oakland became a deteriorating landscape of weed-choked lots and neglected monuments.

-In 1976, Oakland Cemetery was listed on the National Register of Historic Places and experience a renewal of interest and attention from a “friends” that would eventually take over much of the restoration and maintenance of the cemetery and become the Historic Oakland Foundation.
+In 1976, Oakland Cemetery was listed on the National Register of Historic Places and experienced a renewal of interest and attention from “friends” that would eventually take over much of the restoration and maintenance of the cemetery and become the Historic Oakland Foundation.

 Through restoration projects, fundraising, willpower, and imagination, Oakland Cemetery and its stories have been saved from obscurity.
 Today, the cemetery welcomes 105,000 visitors a year who stroll the lush, peaceful grounds, attend a tour or special event, and come to treasure, not just the cemetery, but also Atlanta’s rich history.

 Oakland Cemetery 1849 to Today